June 21st, 2023

 Join us for a discussion on integrating trauma-informed care into public space design, with Good Form’s Spaces for Healing working group.

 The physical conditions of our public spaces can trigger those who have been impacted by trauma.
 Harsh lighting, loud noises, and other stimuli can elevate anxiety or make people feel unsafe.
 Designs that integrate nature or arts programming to support social connections could foster wellbeing for all New Yorkers in our city’s transportation, parks, and plazas.

 As a preview of our forthcoming Good Form ideas platform, Julie Chou, Sara Eldridge, Barrett Feldman, Laura Nova, Amy Pivak, and Rachel Simpson will share recommendations for public space design guided by principles of trauma-informed care.
-Following their presentation, we will invite attendees to offer feedback and help strategize how to drive the proposals forward.
+Following their presentation, we will invite Adam Freed and attendees to offer feedback and help strategize how to drive the proposals forward.